TasinKazi/NotProdReady/README.md

 Production deployment failures often begin with a dangerous assumption: that the deployment documentation still describes the application being released.

 According to [IBM’s Bendigo and Adelaide Bank case study](https://www.ibm.com/case-studies/bendigo-adelaide-bank), the bank experienced process bloat, extensive manual intervention, and difficulty delivering applications quickly enough to meet customer expectations.
-New application environments typically required five weeks to deliver, while thousands of spreadsheets were used to manage processes across the organization.
+New application environments typically required 5 weeks to deliver, while thousands of spreadsheets were used to manage processes across the organization.

 [IBM also reports that Daimler Trucks North America relied on a manual deployment document containing more than 30 steps](https://www.ibm.com/case-studies/daimler-trucks-north-america).
 Deployments required 60–90 minutes, there was no clear automated rollback path, and limited source-control traceability increased the possibility of deployment errors.